smart-data-models/dataModel.Parking/ParkingAccess/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     category:
       description: 'Category of the access point (entrance, exit, etc.).
-Allowed values: Those specified by the DATEX II _AccessCategoryEnum_ or other values meaningful to the application.'
+Allowed values: Those specified by the DATEX II _AccessCategoryEnum_ or other values meaningful to the application'
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: